mconangla/MADD24/README.md

 ## MADD-IAQ_SENSORS_ThingSpeak.ino
 Reads data from PM25 and SCD41 sensors at specified intervals using WiFi.
 The gathered data is then uploaded to a personalized channel in ThingSpeak.

+## MADD-IAQ_SENSORS_Blynk.ino
+Reads data from PM25 and SCD41 sensors at specified intervals using WiFi.
+The gathered data is then uploaded to a personalized dashboard in Blynk.

 ## MADD-IAQ_SENSORS_SD_card.ino
 Reads data from PM25 and SCD41 sensors at specified intervals, as well as the current date and time from the clock module.
 The gathered data is then stored in a data.csv file.